Yasin Bhatkal

-Syed Mohammed Ahmed Zarar Siddibappa, known as Yasin Bhatkal, is a convicted Indian Islamist terrorist, who was the co-founder and leader of the proscribed terrorist organisation Indian Mujahideen (IM).
+Syed Mohammed Ahmed Zarar Siddibappa (born 15 January 1983), known as Yasin Bhatkal, is an Indian Islamist terrorist, who was the co-founder and leader of the proscribed terrorist organisation Indian Mujahideen (IM).
 Yasin along with Riyaz Bhatkal and Iqbal Bhatkal (brothers, unrelated to Yasin), among others, founded the terrorist organisation around 2005.
 The jihadist group has carried out several attacks against civilian targets in India and Yasin was notably personally involved in the 2010 Pune bombing, 2010 Bangalore stadium bombing, 2011 Mumbai bombings, 2012 Pune bombings and the 2013 Hyderabad blasts.

-He is believed to have taken arms and explosives training at a terrorist training camp.
+He is believed to have taken arms and explosives training at a terrorist training camp in Pakistan.
 He was listed on the NIA Most Wanted until his arrest on the India–Nepal border near Raxaul (close to Motihari), Bihar on 28 August 2013.
 He has been sentenced to death by a National Investigation Agency special court in Hyderabad on 19 December 2016 for his involvement in the 2013 Hyderabad blasts and is currently incarcerated at the Tihar Jail in Delhi.

 Early life

-Ahmed Siddibapa was born on 15 January 1983 to Zarar Siddibappa and Rehana Siddibappa in Bhatkal, a Muslim dominant town in the southern Indian state of Karnataka.
+Ahmed Siddibapa was born on 15 January 1983 to Zarar Siddibappa and Rehana Siddibappa in Bhatkal, Karnataka.
 He studied until the 10th grade at the Anjuman Hami-e-Muslimeen in Bhatkal, Karnataka.
 After not being able to clear his 10th-grade examination he left for Dubai in November 2005.
 According to his family, Ahmed disappeared from Dubai in January 2007.

 In 2010, he married Zahida Irshad Khan (born c.
-1988 in Samastipur, Bihar) in New Delhi with whom he has a few children.
+1988 in Samastipur, Bihar) in New Delhi with whom he has several children.
 He told her that he was Imran hailing from Lucknow.
-Since 2010, he had been living in the guise of a unani doctor (hakeem), Dr. Shahrukh or Yusuf, in Pokhara, Nepal.
+Since 2010, he had been living in the guise of a unani doctor (hakeem), Dr. Shahrukh (or Yusuf), in Pokhara, Nepal.